gophercoders/website/content/lessons/KS2/lower/keyboardinput.md

 within the program, for example to move the pointer on the screen.

 Other forms of input are files, photos for example, saved on the computer's hard disk.
-Or a network connection - your web browser reads web page data from the network connection.
+Or a network connection, your web browser reads web page data from the network connection.
 Or sensors, like a temperature sensor, connected to the computer, or a webcam.